sischi/selve-bridge/readme.md

 # Usage

-Because this app offers a MQTT interface you can easily integrate your selve devices in any of the well known smart home systems (Home Assistant, Fhem, OpenHab, etc.).
+Because this app offers a MQTT interface you can easily integrate your selve devices in any of the well known smart home systems (Home-Assistant, Fhem, OpenHab, etc.).
 You just have to configure the MQTT topics correctly.

-## home assistant
+## home-assistant

+For home-assistant you can setup your selve covers with the help of `MQTT cover` instances.
+From the home-assistant point of view, a position of 0 (percent) will be recognized as closed and 100 (percent) will seen as opened whereas from the Selve gateway point of view a percentage value of 0 will be interpreted as the "up-most" position (completely open) and a percentage value of 100 will be interpreted as the "bottom-most" position (completely closed).
+So we have to invert the position (`100 - position`) when publishing the target value and interpreting the current value from the state topic.

 ```yaml
 cover: